-However, there are a lot of things you can do to combat stress naturally.
-Of course, the goal isn't to get rid of stress completely (that would be a losing battle) but to find ways to minimize and manage it:
+There are a lot of things you can do to combat stress.
+Of course, the goal isn't to get rid of stress completely (that would be a losing battle) but to find ways to minimize and manage it.

-There are clear physical benefits to exercise (weight loss, improved heart health, etc.), but movement has mental benefits as well.
+There are clear physical benefits to exercise (strength gains, flexibility, weight loss, improved heart health, etc.), but movement has mental benefits as well.

 While structured gym time is great, Samantha Boardman, M.D., a clinical instructor in psychiatry and attending psychiatrist at Weill Cornell Medical College, recommends building regular activity into your daily routine as well.

 Hemp oil is becoming increasingly popular due to its many potential benefits, especially when it comes to stress.*

 When you're stressed, your body releases a hormone called cortisol.

 In one study, researchers reported that regular meditation helps improve emotional reactivity5—the way you respond to stress—which, in turn, reduces cortisol levels and inflammatory processes.

 Researchers from this study also compared meditation to other forms of stress relief, like physical activity and music therapy, and found that while they all had a positive effect on cortisol levels, meditation seemed to help the most.